-Recently, the Japanese government has been very active in promoting signing BITs and FTAs (EPAs), and is now engaged in negotiations with several countries.
-In addition, 12 Pacific Rim countries including Japan signed the Trans-Pacific Strategic Economic Partnership Agreement (TPP) on 4 February 2016.
-The TPP contains investor-state dispute settlement clauses addressing investment treaty arbitration.
-While the United States withdrew its participation, the other signatories agreed in May 2017 to revive it and reached agreement in January 2018.
+Recently, the Japanese government has been very active in promoting signing bilateral investment treaties (BITs) and free-trade agreements (FTAs) (economic partnership agreements (EPAs)), and is now engaged in negotiations with several countries.
+In addition, 12 Pacific Rim countries, including Japan, signed the Trans-Pacific Strategic Economic Partnership Agreement (TPP) on 4 February 2016.
+The TPP contained investor-state dispute settlement clauses addressing investment treaty arbitration.
+While the United States withdrew its participation, the other signatories agreed in May 2017 to revive the TPP and reached agreement in January 2018.
 In March 2018, the 11 countries signed the revised version of the agreement, called Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), also known as TPP11.
 CPTPP entered into force on 30 December 2018.

 Further, many Japanese companies are particularly interested in BITs and FTAs (EPAs).
-In terms of using investment treaty arbitration, at present, several Japanese-affiliated companies have used an investment treaty arbitration; namely, the case of Saluka Investments BV v The Czech Republic, UNCITRAL, Partial Award, 17 March 2006 under the Netherlands-Czech Republic BIT, the case of JGC Corporation yoshimasa.furuta@amt-law.com
+In terms of using investment treaty arbitration, at present, several Japanese-affiliated companies have used an investment treaty arbitration: